 Method #1: Using a 3D printer

-A Python script controls the printer by sending GCode.
-It simultaneously measures the EM field with the RTL-SDR radio reciever.
+A Python script controls the printer by sending GCode commands to move the carriage while measuring the EM field with an RTL-SDR radio receiver.

 There are 4 parameters that affect the speed of scan: